kcbanner/uw-wkrpt/README.md

 * The ChangeLog file is a record of the changes made to the software (before this class was under version control).
 * LICENSE contains a copy of the GNU General Public License.
+* Makefile is the makefile for generating the uw-wkrpt class and documentation.
 * uw-wkrpt.ins is the docstrip installer.
 * uw-wkrpt.dtx is the docstrip document that contains the entire uw-wkrpt package.